JongWasTaken/easympv/README.md

 Launch mpv to generate config files (`mpv.conf`, `input.conf`, `easympv.conf`) and follow the on-screen instructions.

 ## Known Issues
-### Syncplay Incompatibility
-- SyncPlay's chat integration messes with the OSD for some reason, which makes menus appear out of bounds.
-    - Workaround: Disable chat integration, and use the SyncPlay window instead.
-    - I am currently unaware of a solution to this, as i have no idea as to what is causing it.
 ### Autoload.js
+- The generated mpv playlist will sometimes clear itself.
-- The internal playlist will sometimes clear itself, the cause is currently unknown.
+- The generated mpv playlist will sometimes not be in the correct order.
 - Jumping to a playlist entry in the playlist menu will rarely crash mpv.
     - This is probably some kind of file path name issue.

+Because of these issues, it is currently recommended to use [`autoload.lua`](https://github.com/mpv-player/mpv/blob/master/TOOLS/lua/autoload.lua) alongside easympv.
+The Autoload module will be disabled automatically.
 ### UI.js
-- Clock positioning can be weird on non-standard resolutions
+- Clock positioning can look incorrect on non-standard resolutions.
 ### Utils.js
-- Git update will lock up mpv in some cases
+- Git update will currently lock up mpv in most cases.
 ### Misc
-- macOS code paths have not been tested in a while and are probably broken
+- macOS code paths have not been tested in a while and will probably cause issues or crashes.
+### Syncplay Incompatibility
+- SyncPlay's chat integration somehow offsets the OSD, which makes menus appear out of bounds.
+    - Workaround: Disable chat integration, and use the SyncPlay window instead.
+    - I am currently unaware of a solution to this.

 ## Ideas
 - Overhaul menu definition to make code more readable?
-    - The idea I have for this would also make third-party menu integration possible
+    - This would also make third-party menu integration possible.
-    - This will be a lot of work, so i might not actually go through with it
+    - This would result in a lot of work, so this idea might be scrapped.

 ## Localization
 easympv now supports different languages!